Last update 22 February 2022

 Like tunnels, viaducts are often a vast engineering feature and are by their nature clearly visible to all.
-This listing attempts to catalogue all British viaducts on the network current at 2016, giving their lengths where known.
+This listing attempts to catalogue all British viaducts on the network current at 2016 plus others as research has found, giving their lengths where known.
 Please note that lengths quoted can vary depending on measurement source.

 There are varied opinions over what constitutes a viaduct and what a bridge.
 It is not this site's intention to attempt a set definition acceptable to all.
-Broadly, those included here have the word 'viaduct' in their official title.
+Broadly, those included here have the word 'viaduct' in their official title or description.
 Certain large bridges are also shown where they provide a complete picture (principally where there is a viaduct either side).

-Viaducts are grouped by name with cross references to alternative names where applicable.
+Viaducts are listed by name with cross references to alternative names where applicable.